Are you experiencing neck pain after using your orthopedic pillow?

 Orthopedic Pillow Types

 If you’ve ever woken up with a sore neck, you may have been tempted to blame your pillow.
 After all, it’s the one thing you’re using all night long, so it makes sense that it could be the culprit.
-However, the material your pillow is made of can actually play a role in neck pain.
+However, the material your pillow is made of can play a role in neck pain.

 Natural Latex Foam